Jeff Sessions: Everything you need to know about the former attorney general

-Sessions has frequently come into the spotlight throughout the turbulent first several months of Donald Trump's presidency, from a hotly contested confirmation hearing to his recusal from the Russia investigation in March.
+Sessions was frequently in the spotlight throughout the turbulent first several months of Donald Trump's presidency, from a hotly contested confirmation hearing to his recusal from the Russia investigation in March 2017.

 Here's everything you need to know about Sessions:

 Hometown: Selma, Alabama, which had a notable role in the civil rights movement.
 Earlier this year, Sessions reflected on the historic nature of his birthplace.
 "Certainly I feel like I should have stepped forward more," he said, reflecting on the civil rights struggle.